-Applicants with fewer than 5 years of post-doctoral research experience or that do not possess a contract at an approved host institution are required to nominate a mentor.
+Applicants with fewer than 5 years of post-doctoral research experience or that do not possess a contract at an approved host institution (See Section 2.2 Institution Eligibility) are required to nominate a mentor.
 The following information should be provided in this section:

 - Please detail why you have chosen your mentor and how they will support you over the period of the award (300 words max). - Mentor CV: In this section you are required to upload the CV of your nominated mentor, completed using the Senior CV template, downloadable from this section.
 To upload the CV, click 'Attach', 'Choose File', then click 'Attach'. - Mentor Letter of Support: In this section you are required to upload the letter of support from your nominated mentor, completed using the Letter of Support template.
 This template is available to download from this section of the online application, or from the call website.
 To upload the letter of support, click 'Attach', 'Choose File', then click 'Attach'.
 This must be in pdf format and should be no more than one A4 page in length.
+A reminder that letters of support should omit identifying information (e.g., applicant name) and use gender-neutral terms (i.e. words that are not gender-specific, such as 'the applicant' and 'they/them').

 Please Note: A mentor or co-applicant(s) will be directed to confirm their participation through the online system.
-They will also be required to approve the application prior to its final submission to the Irish Cancer Society.
+Mentors will also be required to approve the application prior to its final submission to the Irish Cancer Society.